|A Flemish walnut and rosewood renaissance cupboard of exceptional quality and of large size |

 Another cupboard of very similar style and quality is on exhibit in the Rijksmuseum, and pictured in "World Furniture", edited by Helena Hayward, 1965, page 55.
 Of this cupbaord the author writes, "Carved oak buffet, made in Antwerp c.
 1620.
 Of outstanding quality, this piece represents Antwerp Mannerist carving at its height.
 Another interesting feature is the carved shell motif within the arched panels.
 The curved petal-like forms would seem to have inspired a similar feature on Newport furniture in America in the 18th century."
 The piece in the Rijksmuseum is made of less expensive oak.

-A Flemish walnut and rosewood renaissance cupboard, Antwerp, 1635 (E10)
+An exceptional Flemish walnut and rosewood renaissance cupboard, 1635 (E10)

 $10,000.00 Regular Price